Job ID: 2021-12403 Type: Full-Time # of Openings: 1 Category: Building Trades and Technicians

-Possessing comprehensive theoretical and practical working knowledge the lead HVAC mechanic will assume responsibility for completion of maintenance activities and field work for a variety of University HVAC Shop projects.
+The Lead HVAC Mechanic is a member of the Facilities Operations and possessing comprehensive, theoretical and practical working knowledge, the Lead HVAC Mechanic will assume responsibility for completion of maintenance activities and field work for a variety of University HVAC Shop projects.
 Responsibilities will include, but may not be limited to leading other tradesmen during completion of HVAC projects, promptly resolving problems should they arise assuring safe work environment, completing work on schedule and communicating regularly with supervisors.

 Assists and supports the Supervisor and Assistant Supervisor in organizing, training, and leading shop personnel to ensure high quality work with maximum efficiency and adherence to safe work policies.

 Performs all facets of the HVAC trade in accordance with established codes and good work practices in a safe and effective manner.
 Investigates problems with HVAC systems, evaluates alternate solutions and provides sound recommendations to supervisors.
 In emergency situations, takes immediate steps to contain the problem and to restore the system to good operating order.

 Reads, understands and interprets construction related documents (drawings, submittals, technical manuals and specifications) in order to determine equipment and materials required or appropriate methods of installation.

 Ensures proper care in the safe use and maintenance of vehicles, tools and equipment.